tommikaikkonen/redux-orm-primer/README.md

 import { applyActionAndGetNextSession } from './utils';

 describe('Models', () => {
-    // This will be the initial state. let state;
+    // This will be the initial ORM state. let state;

     // This will be a Session instance with the initial data.